Brownstone: South Wales brownstone

 Brownstones are also scattered throughout Manhattan from the Lower East Side to Washington Heights, with notable concentrations in the Upper West Side, Upper East Side, Harlem and East Harlem.
 In Queens and The Bronx, the historic districts of Long Island City and Mott Haven also host many brownstones.
-Brownstones also predominate in some Hudson County neighborhoods directly across the Hudson River from Manhattan, especially in Hoboken and around Van Vorst Park and Hamilton Park in Jersey City.
+Brownstones also predominate in some Hudson County neighborhoods directly across the Hudson River from Manhattan, especially in Hoboken and around Paulus Hook, Van Vorst Park, Harsimus Cove, Hamilton Park and Bergen Hill in Jersey City.
 New York City brownstones can cost several million dollars to purchase.
 A typical architectural detail of brownstones in and around New York City is the stoop, a steep staircase rising from the street to the entrance on what amounts to almost the second-floor level.
 This design was seen as hygienic at the time many were built, because the streets were so foul with animal waste.

 It has become fashionable to use the term "brownstone" to refer to almost any townhouse from a certain period, even though they may not have been built of brownstone.
-For example, many townhouses in Boerum Hill, Brooklyn, are built of brick, but have concrete masonry cladding which resembles stone.
+For example, many townhouses in Boerum Hill in Brooklyn are built of brick, but have concrete masonry cladding which resembles stone.
 There are also many brick townhouses that have brownstone-built stoops throughout the outer boroughs.
 Such neighborhoods that consist of these homes are Borough Park, Dyker Heights, Bensonhurst, Bath Beach, Sunset Park, Kensington, Flatbush, Midwood, East New York, Cypress Hills in Brooklyn, Ridgewood, Glendale, Astoria, Woodhaven in Queens, and Longwood and Morrisania in the Bronx.

 The Rittenhouse Square and Fairmount neighborhoods of Philadelphia also include examples of brownstone architecture.
 Many of these homes have been converted into apartment buildings.

 Back Bay, Boston, is known for its Victorian brownstone homes – considered some of the best-preserved examples of 19th-century urban design in the United States.

 Although some brownstones exist in Chicago, a similar residential form known as "greystones" is far more prevalent.
 A greystone is a type of residential structure that utilizes Indiana limestone for its facade, regardless of its overall architectural style.
 As in Brooklyn, there is a "Greystone Belt" in Chicago, with large numbers of such structures located in the south and northwest quadrants of the city.
 It is estimated that around 30,000 of Chicago's greystones built between 1890 and 1930 are still standing.

-Use in colonial country homes
+In colonial country homes

 Brownstone, also known as freestone because it can be cut freely in any direction, was used by early Pennsylvanian Quakers to construct stone mills and mill houses.
 In central Pennsylvania, some 1700s-era structures survive, including a residence known as the Quaker Mill House.